 Auction finance refers to borrowing money or taking out to loan to put towards a property that you have purchased at an auction.
 Buying property at an auction has become increasingly popular over the last few years.
 If there are agents trying to make a quick sale, a smart investor can potentially get a discount of up to 30% if they play their cards right.
 But the terms of the auction mean that you need to pay the full value of the property within 28 days or you risk losing the deal.
-But not to worry, our panel of lenders can help you get the finance you need.
+But not to worry, Bridging Loan Hub offers a panel of lenders can help you get the finance you need.
 Simply fill in your details below and someone from our auction finance lenders will be in touch with you as soon as possible.

 The main advantage of purchasing a property through an auction is the potential discount you can get.
 Whether the property has failed to sell, needs a lot of work or is probate and the family are looking to raise funds, if you catch the market at the right time, you could buy the same property at a 20 to 30% discount of the normal market value.
 (Source: Moneywise).

 The process also appeals to the investor or individual that does not like to go through the lengths taken to get a mortgage, which involves heavy paperwork, meetings and several weeks of waiting to get a decision in principle and approval.
 However, with auctions, you simply have to provide a 10% deposit on the day and then you have up to 28 days to pay the outstanding balance, giving you the chance to raise money if necessary.